aptech/docs/docs/CR-create.rst

     :param comfile: the name of a command file that contains the information needed to create the file.
-The default extension for the command file is *.gcf*, which can be overridden.
+The default extension for the command file is :file:`.gcf`, which can be overridden.
         There are three possible commands in this file:

         ::